Runny Nose and Cough

 cold medications.
 If dosed correctly and used sparingly, I think the

-risk is very rare.
+risk is very rare so I will allow these medications past 2 years old.
 You need to be warned however and the advice on

 this page should be used if you know the risks.
 I frequently talk